Hacker0x01/docs.hackerone.com/docs/hackers/configure-the-hackerone-vpn.md

 5. Wait a couple of seconds for HackerOne to create your VPN configurations and add Gateway locations.
 You’ll see these 2 Gateway locations once your VPNs have been configured:
 <ul><li>Oregon, USA
 <li>Mumbai, India</li></ul>
-*These are currently the only 2 regions where HackerOne has Gateways instances available.
+<i>These are currently the only 2 regions where HackerOne has Gateways instances available.
 Your latency is determined by how close you are to a Gateway location.
-The closer you are to a location, the better your latency.*
+The closer you are to a location, the better your latency.<i<

 ![image](./images/gateway-2.png)